vetlekise/hugo-site-azure/src/content/post/genai-certification-study/index.md

 ---
 title: "Ace Your IT Certification with Generative AI"
-description: "A practical guide on using generative AI to enhance study notes, create practice quizzes, and confidently pass your next IT certification exam."
+description: "A practical guide on using generative AI to enhance study notes, create practice exams, and confidently pass your next IT certification."
 slug: "genai-certification-study"
 date: 2025-09-21
 categories: